EthanBarnes54/Manchester_Testbed_Embedded_Controller/README.md

 License
 Released under the MIT License.
-This software is open-source and may be used, modified, and distributed with attribution.
+This software is open-source and may be used, modified, and distributed with attribution and recognition.